-Note: You can download the Bluetooth Explorer app from Apple to see and adjust codec settings for you devices.
+Note: You can download the Bluetooth Explorer app from Apple (as part of the "Additional Tools for Xcode 11") to see and adjust codec settings for you devices.

 4.8 Don't disconnect when clicking icon or pressing hotkey

 AirPods and Beats devices with an Apple H1 or W1 chip do not need to be manually disconnected, and you can set them to avoid accidental disconnections, e.g. if you didn't mean to press the hotkey or if you press it multiple times when trying to connect.
 Additionally, ToothFairy will show the device menu when you click on the icon, without your having to right-click.